Trump celebrates major rewrite of North American trade rules

 Rep. Earl Blumenauer, chairman of a House trade panel, said inviting Democratic lawmakers to the ceremony would have underscored the inadequacies of the president’s initial agreement and the fact that Democrats made the agreement possible.

-The White House did not immediately respond to a question about whether any Democrats were invited to the ceremony.
+White House spokesman Judd Deere said Democrats were invited but chose not to attend.
+He would not say how many or identify them.

-NAFTA, which took effect in 1994 under President Bill Clinton, tore down trade barriers between the three North American countries and commerce between them surged.
+NAFTA, which took effect in 1994 under President Bill Clinton, tore down trade barriers between the three North American countries, and commerce among them surged.
 But Trump and other critics said NAFTA encouraged factories to leave the United States and relocate south of the border to take advantage of low-wage Mexican labor.

 Trump threatened to leave NAFTA if he couldn’t get a better deal, creating uncertainty over regional trade.
 His trade negotiator, Robert Lighthizer, pressed for a revamped pact designed to bring factory jobs back to the United States.